tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

 #### `$select=[string] (optional)`

 A list of comma-separated fields to retrieve.
+Only fields marked as retrievable can be included in this clause.
 If unspecified or set to *, all fields marked as retrievable in the schema are included in the projection.
 When calling via POST, this parameter is named `select` instead of `$select`.

 #### `facet=[string] (zero or more)`